 Why read the Old Testament?

-The two sections of scripture are divided into, what we now call, the Old Testament and the New Testament.
-The dividing line between the two being, just like in history with BC and AD, the birth of the Son of God.
+The two sections that the scriptures are divided into are, what we now call, the Old Testament and the New Testament.
+The dividing line between the two, just like in history with BC and AD, is the birth of the Son of God.

 The New Testament contains the words, teachings, and commands of Christ, in both His own words and those of the inspired authors.
 The Old Testament contains the history of the people of God, the law, and the prophets.